 Some examples are given below to demonstrate the improved MSD reporting information for different types of MSD mechanisms.
 Table 7.1.3.1-1 referred from [3] for ease of understanding.
 For one mechanism same aggressor power class, order and victim order, only the worst MSD value after improvement is reported to reduce unnecessary signalling overhead.
 All the MSD in existing specs are within the scope of lower MSD capability reporting.
 Further, if new MSD type is identified and specified by RAN4 in the future, the new MSD type can also be considered for indicating lower MSD capability

 UE would not be allowed to report the lower MSD capability if there’s no improvement.
-It can be further discussed to set a reporting threshold that reported MSD value should be improved at least by TBD dB against existing specified MSD.

 Table 7.1.3.1-1: Information element examples of improved MSD reporting per BC for non-threshold based approach